This information will help you get ready for your procedure with the Anesthesia Pain Service at MSK.

 After your pain procedure

-Your pain might be better for a few hours after your procedure.
+Your pain may be better for a few hours after your procedure.
 This is because the local anesthetic is still working.
 It’s normal for your pain to come back for up to a week while the medicine starts to work.
 Talk with your pain provider about adjusting your pain medicine to help with your symptoms.

 What to do at home